2.2. Submitting new features for inclusion in LAMMPS

 If the new features/files are broadly useful we may add them as core files to LAMMPS or as part of a standard package.
 Else we will add them as a user-contributed file or user package.
 Examples of user packages are in src sub-directories that start with USER.
 The USER-MISC package is simply a collection of (mostly) unrelated single files, which is the simplest way to have your contribution quickly added to the LAMMPS distribution.
 All the standard and user packages are listed and described on the Packages details doc page.

 Note that by providing us files to release, you are agreeing to make them open-source, i.e. we can release them under the terms of the GPL, used as a license for the rest of LAMMPS.
-See the Open source page on the LAMMPS website for details.
+See the LAMMPS license doc page for details.

 With user packages and files, all we are really providing (aside from the fame and fortune that accompanies having your name in the source code and on the Authors page of the LAMMPS WWW site), is a means for you to distribute your work to the LAMMPS user community, and a mechanism for others to easily try out your new feature.
 This may help you find bugs or make contact with new collaborators.
 Note that you’re also implicitly agreeing to support your code which means answer questions, fix bugs, and maintain it if LAMMPS changes in some way that breaks it (an unusual event).

 If you prefer to actively develop and support your add-on feature yourself, then you may wish to make it available for download from your own website, as a user package that LAMMPS users can add to their copy of LAMMPS.
 See the Offsite LAMMPS packages and tools page of the LAMMPS web site for examples of groups that do this.
 We are happy to advertise your package and web site from that page.
 Simply email the developers with info about your package and we will post it there.